davidemoro/collective.editskinswitcher/README.txt

 Skin when visiting ``localhost`` and the Editor Skin when you go to ``127.0.0.1``.

-Since version 1.1 you can also set a different default skin in a folder.
+You can also set a different default skin in a folder.
 So you can set it up so that folder-1 uses a red theme, folder-2 a blue theme and when you edit either folder you still use Sunburst Theme.
 See also the `Per-folder default skin`_ section.